the1lab/1lab/src/Topoi/Base.lagda.md

 These properties, but _especially_ local cartesian closure, imply that the internal logic of a topos is an incredibly nice form of type theory.
-Dependent sums and products exist, there is an object of natural numbers, the [poset of subobjects] is a complete [lattice] (even a Heyting algebra), including existential and universal quantification.
+Dependent sums and products exist, there is an object of natural numbers, the poset of subobjects of any object is a complete [lattice] (even a Heyting algebra), including existential and universal quantification.
 Effectivity of congruences means that two points in a quotient are identified if, and only if, they are related by the congruence.

-[lattice]: Algebra.Lattice.html
+[lattice]: Order.Lattice.html
-[poset of subobjects]: Cat.Thin.Instances.Sub.html

 In fact, this is essentially the _definition of_ a topos.
 The actual definition, as a lex [reflective subcategory] of a presheaf category,